 • Blood loss: Losing too much blood because of an injury, heavy periods, surgery, or bleeding in the gastrointestinal tract can all lead to normocytic anemia.

 • Hemolytic anemia: Hemolytic anemia causes red blood cells to break down and die too rapidly.
 Sometimes the condition is mild and doesn’t need treatment.
-Often this type of anemia can be successfully treated once the cause is determined.
-There are multiple causes of hemolytic anemia, including:
+Often, doctors can treat this type of anemia successfully once the cause is determined.
+Hemolytic anemia can have multiple causes, including:

 • Aplastic anemia: Aplastic anemia occurs when the stem cells in the bone marrow aren’t able to make enough red blood cells.
 This anemia is often a result of the body’s immune system attacking bone marrow stem cells, and it can also occur after: